 I'm a servicemember and I'm being sued.
 What can I do if I can't make it to court to defend myself or a default judgment is entered because I didn't appear in court?

-If you are sued while a servicemember on active duty, you have certain legal protections under the federal Servicemembers Civil Relief Act (SCRA).
+If you are a servicemember and are sued while on active-duty, you have certain legal protections under the federal Servicemembers Civil Relief Act (SCRA).

 - If you are in the military and have not appeared in a case against you, the court may not enter a default judgment until it appoints an attorney to represent you.

-- The court also has to allow for a stay of proceedings for at least 90 days if certain conditions are met.
+- The court must also allow for a stay of proceedings for at least 90 days if certain conditions are met.

 If a default judgment is entered against you during your military service or within 60 days after the end of your service, you may be able to have the judgment reopened.
-You may have important rights that need to be acted on quickly, so if you are notified of a lawsuit, you should immediately contact your local JAG office.
+An application to reopen the judgment must be filed within 90 days of your release from military service, so if you are notified of a lawsuit, you should immediately contact your closest .